Naxos Town (Port) - Ancient Temple of Demeter- Chalki Village - Panagia Drosiani – Kinidaros – Kouros (Melanes) - Eggares - Naxos Town (Port)

 Join this small group tour and get the opportunity to see many of the most emblematic sights of Naxos in only 4 hours!
 Learn about the island’s history, pose using its iconic monuments as your background and get a small taste of its delicious products.

-Continue driving past Kinidaros.
-Here you will make a short stop to photoshoot the contemporary marble quarries before you reach Flerio valley.
-Walk through the lush gardens and meet the Kouros Statue, one of the most striking examples of Naxian marble art.
+Outside Kinidaros village you will make a short stop by the road to photoshoot the contemporary marble quarries before you reach Flerio valley.
+Walk through its lush gardens and meet the Kouros Statue, one of the most striking examples of Naxian marble art.

 You will have to climb steps and walk uphill in order to visit the Temple of Demeter